-The Supervisory Board discussed the CEO Investment Opportunity agreement at a plenary meeting and noted it with approval in a resolution.
-There are no conflicts of interest arising from the CEO Investment Opportunity, which is tied to the share price performance of HUGO BOSS.
-All shareholders in the Company benefit from a sustainable increase in the share price.
+The Supervisory Board discussed the CEO Investment Opportunity at a plenary meeting on June 16, 2020, and noted it with approval.
+In the opinion of the Supervisory Board, there are no conflicts of interest, particularly in regard to any other shareholder of HUGO BOSS, arising from the CEO Investment Opportunity as it is directly tied to the long-term share price performance of HUGO BOSS.
+Ultimately, all shareholders in HUGO BOSS benefit from a sustainable increase in the share price.